 Hon Scott Simpson, Minister of Commerce and Consumer Affairs

-Gain first-hand insights from experts at the forefront of the CoFI regime which came into effect 31 March 2025.
-This informative session aims to equip practitioners and finance professionals with a sound working knowledge of the CoFI, what it means, how it is being applied and how to navigate the complexities of the regime in practice.
-An interactive panel discussion will follow the presentation providing the opportunity for practitioners to ask questions on one of the most substantive regulatory changes to the finance sector in recent years.
+Gain first-hand insights from the regulator at the forefront of the CoFI regime which came into effect 31 March 2025 and the DCS which came into effect on 1 July 2025.
+This informative session aims to equip practitioners and finance professionals with a sound working knowledge of the CoFI regime and the DCS; what they mean, how they are being applied and how to navigate the complexities of the regimes in practice.

-Margie McCrone, Acting Head of Deposit Taking, Financial Markets Authority
+Margie McCrone, Head of Deposit Taking, Financial Authority

 10:30